official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 233 Telegram 359 IraqRep to FCO London, 28 June 2004, ‘Iraq: Valedictory: The End of Occupation’.
 234 Minute CGS to CDS, 13 May 2003, ‘CGS Visit to Op.
 TELIC 7‑10 May 2003’.

-88

-The Report of the Iraq Inquiryadvised on 21 May against deploying 16 Air Assault Brigade.
+advised on 21 May against deploying 16 Air Assault Brigade.
 The Chiefs of Staff did not conclude that the tasks it was proposed that 16 Air Assault Brigade should undertake were unnecessary, but rather that US troops would complete them.